Salable/Salable-Web-Components/README.md

 ### End-to-End Testing with Playwright (Stencil Library)

 **General Overview**:
-End-to-end testing in our `stencil-library` package uses Playwright.
+End-to-end testing in our `web-components` package uses Playwright.
 To simulate real-world scenarios to ensure our components function correctly within a browser environment.
 Run the tests using `pnpm test:e2e` or `pnpm test:e2e:ui`.

 #### For Core Components (e.g., `salable-invoice`):
 - **Mock Data Responses**: Utilise Playwright routes to mock backend data responses; this is critical for testing components in isolation from the backend.